On this page

 Who is eligible to file G-28?

-As an attorney authorized to practice law, and in good standing with the bar of the highest courts in specified states, possessions, territories, commonwealths, or the District of Columbia, it is important to review the instructions pertinent to your eligibility category prior to beginning the process.
+As an attorney authorized to practice law, and in good standing with the bar of the highest courts in various states, possessions, territories, commonwealths, or the District of Columbia, it is essential to review the instructions pertinent to your specific eligibility category before proceeding.

 When will G-28 be processed and what is the workflow?